tkubica12/azure-workshops/d-net-monitor/README.md

 - Alert action - send email
 - Alert action - webhook
 - Alert for connection failure

-TBD:
+- Logic App
 - Alert action - run Logic App with complex behavior
-- Logic App

 # About planned maintenance
 Patching requiring reboot -> you will be notified, often you will get option to initiate reboot when it is convenient for you